SCHOOL HANDBOOK

 Nutcracker: $125.00 due October 15th

-Spring Concert: $125.00 due April 15th
+Spring Concert: $125.00 due April 1st

 4. Withdrawal: The school and instructors must be notified in writing if the student withdraws before the end of the session.
 Tuition is charged and is your responsibility until such notification is received by the school.
-Missing or not showing up for sched-uled classes does not constitute notice of withdrawal from lessons.
+Missing or not showing up for scheduled classes does not constitute notice of withdrawal from lessons.

 7. Placement: It is up to the teacher to place your child in the appropriate level class.
 Age is not always the determining factor, nor should it be determined by whether or not their friends are in the same level.
 Ballet training is a rigorous discipline, and your child will be placed in the best class for his/her abilities.
 Factors that will be considered are emotional and physical readiness, strength and stamina, ability to focus and follow directions and corrections.
-Please do not assume that your child will be in a cer-tain class without first discussing it with the teacher.
+Please do not assume that your child will be in a certain class without first discussing it with the teacher.
 Age limits posted for classes are strictly followed—no exceptions.

 8. Insurance: Crystal River Ballet School does not carry medical insurance for its students.
-It is REQUIRED that all dance students be covered by their own family insurance policies and if injury occurs it is understood that the stu-dent’s own policy is your only source of reimbursement.
+It is REQUIRED that all dance students be covered by their own family insurance policies and if injury occurs it is understood that the student’s own policy is your only source of reimbursement.

 9. Holidays: Holidays / days off are listed above.
 Classes are held on all other holidays unless otherwise noted.

 14. Volunteers: During the performances, we will need your help with various activities.
 Most tasks require some time and preparation: Box Office, Concessions, Chaperoning, Baking.
-Performance can be a hectic time; all volun-teers must always work in a cooperative manner.
+Performance can be a hectic time; all volunteers must always work in a cooperative manner.
 Backstage can be especially hectic; I ask that all volunteers rely on the backstage manager’s experience and follow their instructions always.
-Please do not bring guests, including chil-dren/siblings, with you while you are volunteering without permission from the director or stage manager.
+Please do not bring guests, including children/siblings, with you while you are volunteering without permission from the director or stage manager.
 Please be available to come to the dress rehearsal for orientation and instructions.
 Please read the description of each position carefully before committing.

-Creative dance, Pre-ballet, Intro to Ballet: Leotard-light pink or black
+o Creative dance, Pre-ballet, Intro to Ballet: Leotard-light pink or black

-Level 1-light pink
+o Level 1-light pink

-Level 2-lavender
+o Level 2-lavender

-Level 3-light blue
+o Level 3-light blue

-Level 4-teal or magenta
+o Level 4-teal or magenta

-Tights-pink or black Ballet slippers-leather or canvas, pink or skin tone, full or split-sole.
+ADULTS AND TEENS/Ballet levels 5 & up.
+Leotard-solid any color/black.
+Tights-pink or black Ballet slippers-leather or canvas, pink/nude, full or split-sole.

+CONTEMPORARY/JAZZ CLASSES.
 Jazz pants and either solid color leotard, tank or close-fitting shirt.
 Tan or skin tone jazz shoes or dance "paws"

 ALL MUST LONG HAIR-MUST BE SECURED OFF THE FACE IN A BUN OR SIMILIAR FASHION.
 No exceptions.